Hundreds of opposition protesters arrested in Armenia - Journal du Cameroun

-Police arrested some 230 people as opposition supporters staged sit-ins and attempted to block traffic in Armenia’s capital Friday, the latest protests at what they brand a power-grab by ex-president Serzh Sarkisian.
+Tens of thousands protested in Armenia’s capital on Friday against what they say is a power-grab by ex-president Serzh Sarkisian, as police arrested more than 230 people.

-For the past week, thousands of opposition supporters have held rallies to denounce Sarkisian’s efforts to remain in power as prime minister after a decade serving as president.
+For the past week, opposition supporters have held mass rallies to denounce Sarkisian’s efforts to remain in power as prime minister after a decade serving as president.

 On Friday, demonstrators waved national flags and held up placards reading “Sarkisian is a dictator” as protests in the impoverished former Soviet country went into their eighth day.